 - Evaluating an Offer: Get tips on understanding and negotiating the job offer and discover the various components of a job offer in addition to the salary.

 - Glassdoor.com: This website allows you to locate salary info by company and position which can be used to compare your existing job offer.
 You can also read anonymous reviews of companies by current and former employees.
 Users are encouraged to create a free account to ensure greater access to data.

 - CareerBeam Salary Wizard: This resource accessible through connectSC allows you to identify salary information by position type and level of experience.

 - Is it reasonable?
 Determine whether the salary offered is able to cover reasonable living expenses.
 Calculate your monthly costs including housing, transportation, and whether this salary will suffice.

 - Negotiate because you want the job: Make it known that you are seriously considering this employer as that will incentivize the employer to try to meet your requests.
 Otherwise, why would the employer jump through the hoops on your behalf?

 - Be professional: Avoid coming across as greedy or aggressive when asking for a higher salary.
 Practice and plan out how you want to phrase your request.
-Consult with a career counselor by making an appointment on connectSC for assistance.
+Consult with a career advisor by making an appointment on connectSC for assistance.

 - Provide rationale for request(s): Whether you are asking for a higher salary or flexibility in your work schedule, explain the reasons for it.
 For instance, asking for a higher starting salary to cover dry cleaning expenses is an unjustifiable reason.
 Having a specialized skill or knowledge area that is unusual but beneficial for the position can serve as a strong rationale.